mobibi76/mcp/README.md

-# This is to study on MCP for AI agent indivisually
+# This repo. is to study on MCP build for AI agent